 About The Extra Lesson(TM)

 The Extra Lesson comes out of the teacher's realm to support faculties of learning.
-A typical lesson includes floor exercises, form drawing, movements using bean bags and/or balls, copper rods and copper balls, and ends with a painting exercise.
+A typical lesson includes floor exercises, speech, form drawing, movements using bean bags and/or balls, copper rods and copper balls, and ends with a painting exercise.

 The Extra Lesson teacher ideally sees individual students for one hour once or twice per week.
 Short daily home practice is also part of The Extra Lesson program.
 The Extra Lesson (TM) support lessons are available at many Waldorf schools and in private practices in an increasing number of communities.